-All research with the scope of therapeutic applications should use xeno-free products because it is well-known that animalderived sera are not well-defined and induce early stage cell differentiation [3].
+All research with the scope of therapeutic applications should use xeno-free products because it is well-known that animal-derived sera are not well-defined and induce early stage cell differentiation(3).
 Once redirected for research, particularly for stem cell culture, plasma can be used both as a replacement for animal-derived sera supplements and for 3-D cell culture.
-Platelets can be lysed to supplement medium with multiple growth factors such as platelet-derived growth factor, transforming growth factor (TGF), platelet factor interleukin, platelet-derived angiogenesis factor, vascular endothelial growth factor, epidermal growth factor, insulin-like growth factor, and fibronectin [4].
+Platelets can be lysed to supplement medium with multiple growth factors such as platelet-derived growth factor, transforming growth factor, platelet factor interleukin, platelet-derived angiogenesis factor, vascular endothelial growth factor, epidermal growth factor, insulin-like growth factor, and fibronectin(4).
 While BCs have long been used as a source for cell isolation for research purposes, this is only limited to institutions having specific collaborations with a blood establishment.
-Moreover, BCs are mainly used as a source of peripheral blood mononuclear cells for further isolation of cells of interest, and the fact that BCs are a good source of all leukocytes is generally ignored.
+Moreover, BCs are mainly used as a source of peripheral blood mononuclear cells (PBMCs) for further isolation of cells of interest, and the fact that BCs are a good source of all leukocytes is generally ignored.
 The use of BC-derived leukocytes can be employed as models in the research of the immune system to study immune interactions within the cellular microenvironment.

-2. Materials and Methods
+2. Materials and methods

-2.1.
-Production of blood products
+2.1 Production of blood products

 Whole blood was collected from healthy blood donors by the National Blood Transfusion Service (Malta) and processed to produce RCCs, plasma, BCs, and platelet concentrates.
-Unused BC, surplus plasma, and expired platelet concentrates were used for this study.
+Unused BC, surplus plasma, and expired platelet concentrates where used for this study.

-2.2.
-Filtered plasma (FP) supplement preparation
+2.2 Filtered plasma supplement preparation

-FP was filtered through a leukocyte filter, aliquoted, and centrifuged (Eppendorf GmbH, Germany) at $3000\times g$ for 10 min at 4°C. The centrifuged plasma was then transferred to 50-mL centrifuge tubes and frozen at -20° C. Once needed, the FP was thawed at 37°C and centrifuged at $3000\times g$ for 10 min at room temperature (RT).
-Whenever FP was used, $100~\mu$ L of heparin (5,000 IU/mL; Wockhardt, Cat.
+Filtered plasma (FP) was filtered through a leukocyte filter, aliquoted, and centrifuged (Eppendorf GmbH, Germany) at 3,000 × g for 10 minutes at 4 °C. The centrifuged plasma was then transferred to 50-mL centrifuge tubes and frozen at -20 °C. Once needed, the FP was thawed at 37 °C and centrifuged at 3,000 × g for 10 minutes at room temperature (RT).
+Whenever FP was used, 100 μ L of heparin (5,000 IU/mL; Wockhardt, Cat.
 No. PL 29831) was added per 50 mL of complete culture medium.

-2.3.
-Cryoreduced frozen plasma (CRFP) supplement preparation
+2.3 Cryo-reduced frozen plasma supplement preparation

-FFP was thawed overnight at 4°C to remove as much of the cryoprecipitate as possible.
-The resulting product was termed CRFP.
-The supernatant was aliquoted into 50-mL centrifuge tubes under aseptic conditions, centrifuged at $3000\times g$ for 10 min at 4°C, and stored at -20°C. Since residual cryoprecipitate may still be present, $100~\mu\text{L}$ of heparin (5,000 IU/mL) was added to 50 mL of complete culture medium when CRFP was used.
-Alternatively, once the CRFP aliquot was thawed and ready for use, $300~\mu\text{L}$ of heparin (5000 IU/mL) was pre-added to the plasma aliquot (volume of approximately 40 mL).
+FFP was thawed overnight at 4 °C to remove as much of the cryoprecipitate as possible.
+The resulting product was termed cryo-reduced frozen plasma (CRFP).
+The supernatant was aliquoted into 50-mL centrifuge tubes under aseptic conditions, centrifuged at 3,000 × g for 10 minutes at 4 °C, and stored at -20 °C. Since residual cryoprecipitate may still be present, 100 μ L of heparin (5,000 IU/mL) was added to 50 mL of complete culture medium when CRFP was used.
+Alternatively, once the CRFP aliquot was thawed and ready for use, 300 μ L of heparin (5,000 IU/mL) was pre-added to the plasma aliquot (volume of approximate 40 mL).

-2.4.
-Cryodepleted plasma (CDP) supplement preparation
+2.4 Cryo-depleted plasma supplement preparation